 An implementation/transition plan.

-This Final Report presents the PDP-WT’s views and recommendations in relation to tasks 1 and 2.
+This Updated Final Report presents the PDP-WT’s views and recommendations in relation to tasks 1 and 2.
 The proposed recommendations seek to:

 Codify existing practices and procedures already utilized by the GNSO community in policy development processes (PDPs);